Martha's Vineyard tribe, town spar over casino construction

 The town's lawyers countered that the town still has a right to enforce certain health and safety regulations.
 The judge is expected to rule later on the dispute.

-Work on the casino began in February after the U.S. Supreme Court declined to take up a legal challenge from the state and town, but construction halted amid the latest dispute.
+Work on the Aquinnah Cliffs Casino began in February after the U.S. Supreme Court declined to take up a legal challenge from the state and town, but construction halted amid the latest dispute.